 The circuit above is called a low-side switch, because the switch -- our transistor -- is on the low (ground) side of the circuit.
 Alternatively, we can use a PNP transistor to create a high-side switch:

 Similar to the NPN circuit, the base is our input, and the emitter is tied to a constant voltage.
 This time however, the emitter is tied high, and the load is connected to the transistor on the ground side.

-This circuit works just as well as the NPN-based switch, but there’s one huge difference: to turn the load “on” the base must be low.
-This can cause complications, especially if the load’s high voltage (VCC in this picture) is higher than our control input’s high voltage.
-For example, this circuit wouldn’t work if you were trying to use a 5V-operating Arduino to switch on a 12V motor.
-In that case it’d be impossible to turn the switch off because VB would always be less than VE.
+This circuit works just as well as the NPN-based switch, but there's one huge difference: to turn the load "on", the base must be low.
+This can cause complications, especially if the load's high voltage (VCC being 12V connecting to the emitter VE in this picture) is higher than our control input's high voltage.
+For example, this circuit wouldn't work if you were trying to use a 5V-operating Arduino to switch off a 12V motor.
+In that case, it'd be impossible to turn the switch off because VB (connecting to the control pin) would always be less than VE .

 You'll notice that each of those circuits uses a series resistor between the control input and the base of the transistor.
 Don't forget to add this resistor!
 A transistor without a resistor on the base is like an LED with no current-limiting resistor.

 Recall that, in a way, a transistor is just a pair of interconnected diodes.
 We're forward-biasing the base-emitter diode to turn the load on.
 The diode only needs 0.6V to turn on, more voltage than that means more current.
 Some transistors may only be rated for a maximum of 10-100mA of current to flow through them.
 If you supply a current over the maximum rating, the transistor might blow up.